Skip to content

 total_delay: bool = False,

-max_shift: timedelta | None = None,
+max_shift: Timedelta | None = None,

 abs_max: bool = False,

-) -> tuple[timedelta, float]
+) -> tuple[Timedelta, float]

 Cross correlates two seismograms to determine signal delay.

 This function is a wrapper around the scipy.signal.correlate function.
-The default behavior is to call the correlate function with mode="full" using the full length data of the input seismograms.
+The default behaviour is to call the correlate function with mode="full" using the full length data of the input seismograms.
 This is the most robust option, but also the slowest.

 If an approximate delay is known (e.g. because a particular phase is being targeted using a computed arrival time), the search space can be limited by setting the max_shift parameter to a value.
 The length of the seismogram data used for the cross-correlation is then set such that the calculated delay lies within +/- max_shift.